HaiSoftSARL/plesk_mail_autoconfig/README.md

 ````

 ## Requirements
+- Debian or RedHat based distro should work OK, checks are made for apache config files locations anyways
 - Your Plesk default domain must be set to "None" (default).
 - This script assumes that your machine hostname is the one to connect to for mail, and that it has SSL/TLS certificates (best practice).
 - Your DNS zones shall preferably be managed into Plesk, otherwise, for Thunderbird autoconfig to work, you just need to add the following CNAME to your domain names' DNS zones: autoconfig > [hostname].tld.